PlebeianDev/A-Multi-Method-Framework-for-Early-Stage-Routing-Congestion-Prediction-in-VLSI-Designs/README.md

-# Routing Congestion Prediction Framework
+# A Multi-Method Framework for Early-Stage Routing Congestion Prediction in VLSI Designs

 A unified, open-source Python framework for early-stage routing congestion prediction in VLSI designs.
 This tool integrates four complementary congestion estimation techniques and provides quantitative metrics, comparative visualizations, and statistical validation to assess congestion risk before detailed routing.